Drive sales on autopilot with ecommerce-focused featuresSee Features

 While it’s incredibly important to send out consistent and relevant emails to your audience, you must also constantly work to grow your audience.

-A targeted email campaign can certainly boost your sales, but ultimately, adding more emails to your list is going to be the backbone behind your company’s growth.
+Targeted email marketing campaigns can certainly boost your sales, but ultimately, adding more emails to your list is going to be the backbone behind your company’s growth.

 One of the best tips I have for growing your email list is to never leave anything on the table.